danfeder/bolt_v2/memory-bank/streamlinePlan.md

 2. **Short Docs in the Code**
    - Each constraint or objective class has a docstring explaining what it does and how it interacts with the solver.
-   - The solver “main flow” file is heavily commented in plain English: “1) load data, 2) apply constraints, 3) define objective, 4) solve, 5) return result.”
+   - The solver "main flow" file is heavily commented in plain English: "1) load data, 2) apply constraints, 3) define objective, 4) solve, 5) return result."

 3. **Deprecate or Remove Obsolete Files**
-   - If any older system is not used (like a “BacktrackingScheduler” leftover or partially integrated code), remove or archive it in a separate branch.
+   - If any older system is not used (like a "BacktrackingScheduler" leftover or partially integrated code), remove or archive it in a separate branch.

 ---

 ## 7. Consider a Serverless or Microservice Approach Only If Needed

-You have a plan for “Serverless Integration” and parallel workers.
+You have a plan for "Serverless Integration" and parallel workers.
 This is valuable for scalability, but it can add complexity:

 - If local (single-machine) CP-SAT solves in a few seconds for your typical dataset, a complex serverless approach might not be necessary.
-- Or, you can unify a “local vs. serverless” approach behind a single interface so that everything else in your system doesn’t care which solver it calls.
+- Or, you can unify a "local vs. serverless" approach behind a single interface so that everything else in your system doesn't care which solver it calls.

-Keep an eye on whether your project truly needs this distribution or if it’s an optimization best left for advanced cases.
+Keep an eye on whether your project truly needs this distribution or if it's an optimization best left for advanced cases.
 A single-process solve might remain simpler and good enough.

 ---